The Stationery Project

 An investigation of paper waste and methods of reusing rather than recycling.

-The Stationery Project began in early 2018 with Katherine Gillieson, the leading professor, and Julia Pepler, the leading research assistant.
+I co-founded The Stationery Project in early 2018 with Katherine Gillieson using the funding from the Ian Gillespie Research Grant.
 Our goal was to assess issues of paper waste at Emily Carr University of Art and Design (ECUAD) in Vancouver, and find effective ways to divert scrap paper from the waste-stream, and into functional stationery.

 We worked out how to use the found paper in the most effective ways, to give a second life to something considered as "garbage", and to do so with as little energy/resource waste as possible.
 In these months we also implemented various systems to collect scrap paper, and we received a large donation of discarded file-folders from the ECUAD library.